 Recently, watchers of the MckMama train wreck were treated to the news that blogger Jennifer McKinney has bought a home.
 This lovely home in West Salem, Wisconsin, was most recently on the market at $289,900.

 Jennifer “MckMama” McKinney bought the home under a contract for deed arrangement, also called a land contract.
-She paid $20,000 up front, with a balance of $282,500 to be paid monthly with annual interest at 6.95%.
+She paid $282,500 with $20,000 up front and the balance to be paid monthly with annual interest at 6.95%.
 The contract matures on April 15, 2013, which means she must pay in full at that time or lose her downpayment and lose the house.
 Continue reading

 What is fraud?
 A false representation of a matter of fact—whether by words or by conduct, by false or misleading allegations, or by concealment of what should have been disclosed—that deceives and is intended to deceive another so that the individual will act upon it to her or his legal injury.